melonproject-archive/documentation/chapters/factory.md

 #### Description

-The contract defines a function which returns specified information on each water<b>melon</b> fund created under a specific Version.
+The contract defines a function which returns specified information on each Melon fund created under a specific Version.
 &nbsp;

 #### Inherits from